Syrve/front.api.doc/v7/en/DateTimePopups.md

 });
 ```

-For more details about this class, see the article «[Dialog windows]({{ site.baseurl }}/v6/en/ViewManager.html)».
+For more details about this class, check the article [Dialog windows]({{ site.baseurl }}/v6/en/ViewManager.html).
 In these cases, the [`IViewManager`](https://syrve.github.io/front.api.sdk/v7/html/T_Resto_Front_Api_UI_IViewManager.htm) can be used to show dialog windows.
 Consider all methods for requesting the date and time from a user.
 As an example, create a button using the [`IOperationService.AddButtonToPluginsMenu`](https://syrve.github.io/front.api.sdk/v7/html/M_Resto_Front_Api_IOperationService_AddButtonToPluginsMenu.htm) method, as shown above, and show dialogs when it is clicked.

 ### Option 1: Date Numpad Popup